jozefg/learn-tt/README.md

 ### Category Theory

 Learning category theory is necessary to understand some parts of type theory.
-It's definitely not necessary to understand all of it though!
 If you decide to study categorical semantics, realizability, or domain theory eventually you'll have to buckledown and learn a little at least.
 It's actually really cool math so no harm done!

  - Category Theory for Computer Scientists